jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Monitor Metrics.md

  - `api_server_id`(str) - The Azure Tenant API Server Instance ID saved in Device.
  - `azure_resource_uri`(str) - The resource identifier for the Azure resource whose metrics are to be fetched.
  - `api_version[optional]`(str) - The API version to use for the Azure monitor metrics API.
 This is a string value.
 This parameter is optional and defaults to None.
  - `url_params[optional]`(dic) - A dictionary containing additional URL parameters to use when calling the Azure monitor metrics API.
-This parameter is optional and defaults to '2018-01-01'.
+For a complete list of available metrics for each Azure resource, please reference to Microsoft document: https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported

 # Output:
 > resp_body_json: The JSON response body of the HTTP request to the Azure monitor metrics API.
 This is a dictionary with string keys and values.